bfinelli1/trivia/README.md

 Uses the api from https://jservice.io/

+This is a Django app that queries an api and displays jeopardy questions with multiple choice answers.
+The app also displays a leaderboard for each trivia topic and an individual score area for each user.

 TODO:
 display correct or incorrect and correct answer - check have profile page with user's leaderboard - check